SantoriniDave.com

 Barcelona Neighborhoods

-Many of the best things to do in Barcelona are centrally located, but there are some that require a short metro ride, so your choice of neighborhoods to stay in will make a difference in what you rae able to see and how you get there.
+Many of our favorite things to do in Barcelona are centrally located, but there are some that require a short metro ride, so your choice of neighborhoods to stay in will make a difference in what you are able to see and how you get there.

 All the central Ciutat Vella (Old City) districts of Barcelona are extremely atmospheric, but can be mobbed by tourists by day and can seem a little edgy at night.
 Barri Gòtic is Barcelona’s historical and geographical center, a 20-minute walk from numerous attractions and most other neighborhoods of interest.
 A romantic tangle of medieval streets and plazas, this part of the city has been inhabited since Roman times and is home to the city’s Gothic cathedral.
 It also attracts the tourist crowds, and with good reason: it’s an all-rounder, offering great dining, shopping, and numerous places to stay.